patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/html-css/fundamentals.md

 In this step, add a badge component to the chip component.

 #### Step 2.1
-To build a chip component replace the contents of the `<body>` in the index.html file with the following code snippet.
+To build a chip component, replace the contents of the `<body>` in the index.html file with the following code snippet.

 <CopyCodeBlock>
 {`<div class="pf-c-chip">